NTIG-Uppsala/Stuns-Aterbrukslabben/documentation/setup-documentation.md

 - Go to webhooks on your clerk dashboard, then press add Endpoint.

-- The endpoint URL should be your url + /api/webhooks for example https://stuns.ntig.dev/api/webhooks.
+- The endpoint URL should be your websites url + /api/webhooks for example https://YOUR_URL/api/webhooks

 - On filter events, user.created, user.deleted and session.created should be picked.